Best road bike pedals 2026: Top picks for performance, durability and value

 To a degree, yes, because it impacts the amount of surface area you have to lay your power into when you pedal.

-When it comes to the best pedals for road bikes, each brand makes claims about their system offering the biggest pedalling platform or surface area.
-It is an essential factor to take into account, as a pedal with a larger surface area will distribute your pedalling force over a bigger section of your foot, meaning five hours into your all-day epic, you shouldn't get those uncomfortable hot spots in your feet, although the best cycling shoes will have stiff soles to help distribute pressure more evenly and increase pedalling efficiency.
+When it comes to the best pedals for road bikes, each brand makes claims about its system offering the biggest pedalling platform or surface area.
+It is an essential factor to take into account, as a pedal with a larger surface area will distribute your pedalling force over a bigger section of your foot.
+This might mean that five hours into your all-day epic, you might not get those uncomfortable hot spots in your feet, although the best cycling shoes will have stiff soles to help distribute pressure more evenly and increase pedalling efficiency.

 What is pedal float?